tsackton/taelgar/Cosmology/Gods/Embodied Gods/Mad One.md

 ---
 # The Mad One

-Little is known about the Mad One.
-Theologically, they are, like the firstborn gods of the Elder races, an Embodied god, given physical form independent of the belief of their worshippers.
+Little is known about the Mad One, other than that they are the patron deity of lycanthropes, and are associated with the plane of [[Pandemonium]].
+Theologically, they are, like the firstborn gods of the Elder races, an Embodied God, given physical form independent of the belief of their worshippers.

-Created, it is thought, by [[Jinnik]], one of the Three Despairs, the god-like entities born of the Void Mind, the power that seeks to end all things, the Mad One is the patron god of lycanthropes.
+The Mad One was created by [[Jinnik]], one of the [[Three Despairs]], the god-like entities born of the [[Void Mind]].